oauth-wg/oauth-v2-1/draft-ietf-oauth-v2-1.md

 ### Claimed "https" Scheme URI Redirection

-Some operating systems allow apps to claim `https` scheme {{RFC9110}}
-URIs in the domains they control.
+Some operating systems allow apps to claim `https` URIs (see {{Section 4.2.2 of RFC9110}}) in the domains they control.
 When the browser encounters a claimed URI, instead of the page being loaded in the browser, the native app is launched with the URI supplied as a launch parameter.